Dental Veneers in Jonesboro, AR

 - Gum disease – One of the symptoms of gum disease is bleeding and swollen gums.
 This interferes with taking accurate impressions and can result in a less than favorable result.

 - Teeth grinding – Also referred to as bruxism, this is a destructive habit that compromises the health of all your teeth and makes veneers prone to chipping or fracturing.
-It may be a problem with your dental bite, but wearing a custom nightguard will prevent damage while you sleep.

 If you have any of these underlying issues, Dr. Bartels will work with you to develop a treatment plan to resolve them and get your smile ready for veneers.

 How should I care for my porcelain veneers?